2021 European League of Football season: Championship Game

 The inaugural Championship Game, between the North and South division champions, was played on September 26, at Merkur Spiel-Arena in Düsseldorf.
 In a game in which the lead changed more than once, Frankfurt, not confident enough of the quality of their placekicker, opted for two-point conversions after every single touchdown (only one out of five being successful), and not attempting a single field goal.
 Meanwhile, Hamburg's kicker Phillip Friis Andersen, who led the league in successful attempts during the regular season and won "Special Teams Player of the year", missed 2 FG attempts, including one from 61 yards on the last play, that could have won the game for Hamburg.

 The Championship MVP trophy was won by Frankfurt QB Jakeb Sullivan, who passed for 324 yards, with 4 TD and no interceptions, and added another rushing TD.

 Hamburg Sea Devils 30, Frankfurt Galaxy 32

 All-Star Game

 The inaugural All-Star Game was held one week after the end of the season, on October 3 (the Day of German Unity), at Friedrich-Ludwig-Jahn-Sportpark in Berlin.
-It will feature a selection of the best players from the ELF, playing against the United States Federation of American Football All-Stars.
+It featured a selection of the best players from the ELF, playing against the United States Federation of American football All-Stars.
+Earlier, the league had advertised the game as the ELF all-stars playing against the United States national team.